peytoncordero/DRI25/command-line.md

 $ cat cheat-sheet.txt
 ```

+**Clarifying note:**
-A final note:  There is a way to add new text from the command line but without overwriting.
+There is also a way to add new text from the command line but without overwriting.
 It is using append “>>”.
 This symbol uses two greater-than symbols together, but for the computer field it is called “append”.
 If there is already text in the file, this is a quick option to add information.
-However, this command is not available for the emulator we are using on DHRIFT by January 2024.
+We are not trying it in the workshop as we wanted to be able to add longer text and multiple lines in a more efficient way.

 ## Organizing your cheat sheet